8 fun summer activities for family child care programs

 You can't go wrong with letting the kids play in some sand.
 If your child care program doesn't have one, it's a good idea to invest in one.
 Filling a sandbox with plenty of tools and toys will encourage the kids to be creative as they dig, pour and create designs.
 Just make sure to get one with a cover, so you can keep out rainwater and critters when the kids aren't playing in it.

 You don't have to reinvent the wheel to take advantage of the summer sun.
 Just get outside and create your own adventure.
-"A simple walk around the yard boasts lots of fun activities like collecting rocks, playing I Spy and teaching the little ones about the different flowers," says Robert "Daddy" Nickell, a father of seven and founder of the Daily Daddy Blog.
+"A simple walk around the yard boasts lots of fun activities like collecting rocks, playing I Spy and teaching the little ones about the different flowers," says Robert "Daddy" Nickell, a father of seven and CEO of Daddy & Company.

 The weather won't always cooperate.
 So, for those rainy days (or total scorchers) it's a good idea to have indoor activities on tap.
 For instance, an indoor picnic can be a lovely way to simulate outside play.
 If you see a rainy day in the forecast, invite the kids to bring their favorite stuffed animal as their guest.